 Before we get into the benefits of choosing a doctor who accepts Medicare (and the pitfalls of using a provider who doesn’t), let’s do a quick review of the three relationships healthcare providers can have with Medicare.
 Some doctors are participating—or enrolled—some are nonparticipating, and others have opted out of Medicare provider enrollment.

-Medicare-Enrolled Providers will only charge the Medicare-approved amount for covered services and often cost less out of pocket than doctors who don’t accept Medicare.
+Medicare-Enrolled Providers will only charge the Medicare-approved amount for covered services and often cost less out of pocket than services from doctors who don’t accept Medicare.

 Non-Participating Providers have no obligation to accept the Medicare-approved amount.
 However, they can choose to do so for any service.
-These doctors can charge more for their services than enrolled providers, adding up to 15 percent of the Medicare-approved amount.
+These doctors can charge more for their services than enrolled providers, adding up to 15% of the Medicare-approved amount.

 Benefits of Choosing a Doctor Who Accepts Medicare

 - When you use a doctor who accepts Medicare, you’ll know exactly what to expect when you pay the bill.
 An enrolled provider won’t charge more than the Medicare-approved amount for covered services.

 - You may pay less out of pocket with an enrolled doctor than with a nonparticipating or opt-out provider.
 That’s because you’re only responsible for your deductible and copayments for covered services.

 - Most of the time, providers who accept Medicare will wait for Medicare to make payment on a claim before collecting your portion of the bill.

 - You won’t need to worry about submitting claims to Medicare—your doctor will handle this for you at no charge.

 Pitfalls of Selecting a Doctor Who Doesn’t Accept Medicare